Pressure Cooker Cherry & Spice Rice Pudding

-I live in Traverse City, the Cherry Capital of the World, and what better way to celebrate our wonderful orchards than by using plump, tart dried cherries in my favorite desserts?
+I live in Traverse City, which calls itself the cherry capital of the world.
+What better way to celebrate our wonderful orchards than by using plump, tart dried cherries in my favorite desserts?
 This pressure-cooked rice pudding recipe always turns out wonderful. —Deb Perry, Traverse City, Michigan

 - 4 cups cooked rice

 - 1 cup 2% milk